Mullumbimby

 AreaSearch assessment indicates Mullumbimby faces employment challenges relative to the majority of Australian markets

-Public administration & safety was under-represented, with only 3.2% of Mullumbimby's workforce compared to 7.5% in Rest of NSW.
-The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-Over the 12 months to September 2025, labour force levels decreased by 2.0% while employment declined by 2.1%, leaving unemployment broadly flat.
-This compared to Rest of NSW where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose 0.4 percentage points.
-State-level data to 25-Nov showed NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compared favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggested that national employment was forecast to expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these projections to Mullumbimby's employment mix suggested local employment should increase by 6.6% over five years and 13.6% over ten years.
+Local employment opportunities appear limited, as indicated by the difference between Census working population and resident population.
+Over the 12 months to September 2025, labour force levels decreased by 2.0% and employment declined by 2.1%, keeping unemployment relatively stable.
+In contrast, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mullumbimby's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment